Summit 26 from June 1-4 in San Francisco

 What You Will Build

-• A Snowflake Postgres instance with the pg_lake extension
+• A Snowflake Postgres instance with an operational sensor data table

 • A Snowflake catalog integration connected to the Postgres Iceberg catalog